A boat launch at a lake.

 Ecology and environmental justice at scale

+In our efforts to fill knowledge gaps, we integrate research, technology & infrastructure, and translation.
+We develop novel technologies, including theory-based AI, remote sensing technologies that address data gaps, and advanced statistical and computational models that include this complex system’s biophysical, social science, policy, and environmental equity and justice components.
 We operate at the interfaces of disciplines like environmental biology, environmental equity and justice, and applied natural resources management, while weaving ethics throughout.
-This transdisciplinary effort integrates knowledge and methods to develop new frameworks, concepts, and models that transcend the boundaries of individual fields.
+This cross-disciplinary effort integrates knowledge and methods to develop new frameworks, concepts, and models that transcend the boundaries of individual fields.

 Key publications